stepanataccolade/docsv2/sources/pipelines_configure.md

 ### Provisioning infrastructure using Terraform
 You can provision infrastructure using terraform by following the steps below:

-* Create a terraform project with required infrastructure configurations. you can check our [sample terraform project](https://github.com/shippableSamples/sample_infra_terraform/) to get you started.
+* Create a terraform project with the required infrastructure configuration.
+You can check our [sample terraform project](https://github.com/shippableSamples/sample_infra_terraform/) to get started.
-* On your subscriptions page goto `Infra` tab, on top-right corner click on `Enable Project`.
-A list of unenabled projects will come up, you can enable required project and enable it.
+* On your subscriptions page go to the `Infra` tab and click on `Enable Project` in the top-right corner.
+Find your terraform project in the list and click on the `Enable` button.
-* After enabling you project will show up in `Infra` tab. you can provision infrastructure by clicking on provision.
+* Your project will now show up in the `Infra` tab.
+Click on the `Provision` button to start provisioning your infrastructure.

 * sample shippable.yml file